Welcome to Kellogg Community College’s Regional Manufacturing Technology Center!

 All Industrial Trades modules are credit bearing.
 This means students earn college credit for each module they pass.
 This credit will apply towards a certificate and an associate degree.
-To learn more about earning a certificate or associate degree, ask to speak with the Director of the RMTC.

 All RMTC students are encouraged to apply for graduation when they complete a certificate or associate degree program.
 Deadlines for graduation are posted on the KCC web site.

 More manufacturers are requiring educational credentials for employment.
 In order to graduate and obtain an official certificate or degree from KCC, students must apply for graduation by completing an Application for Graduation.
 For more information on graduation and graduation requirements, refer to the Academic Catalog.

 Center for Student Success

 The Center for Student Success provides free educational services to all KCC students, including computer stations and software programs devoted to building academic skills.

 Students can use the Center for Student Success to complete homework assignments, research papers, and other class projects.
 Professional staff are available to assist students with core coursework, such as reading, writing, math, science, and learning strategies.

 - Face-to-Face Academic Tutoring